-Find a challenging job an an operations research analyst in the industry
+Find a challenging job as an operations research analyst in the industry

-Operations research analyst (O.R.), also known as management science are usually employed in the industry.
+Operations research analyst, also known as management science, is usually employed in the industry.

 People in this field help organization coordinate and operate in the most efficient manner by applying math skills to organizational problems.